portlandcodeschool/jse-fall14-2/stacyFabian/stacyFabian_homework_week2.md

 _(Please note: Problem 5 is the most important one in this homework, because variations of it will recur in several later homeworks.
 The cleaner your code is now, the easier it will be to modify later.)_

+**See other files.
+The functions for item a) are found in stacyFabian_cards.js and the functions for item b) are found in stacyFabian_cards_errorDetection.js.**